nezaj/Reference/js_good_parts/chp3_notes.md

 ```

 #### Enumeration
 The *for in* statement can loop over all of the property names in an object.
-The enumeration will include all of the properties -- including functions and prototype properties that you might not be interested in -- so it is neccesary to filter ou the values you don't want.
+The enumeration will include all of the properties -- including functions and prototype properties that you might not be interested in -- so it is necessary to filter out the values you don't want.
 The most common filters are the *hasOwnProperty* method and using *typeof* to exclude functions.

-There is no guarentee on the order of the names, so be prepared for the names to appear in any order.
+There is no guarantee on the order of the names, so be prepared for the names to appear in any order.
 If you want to assure that the properties appear in a particular order, it is best to avoid the *for in* statement entirely and instead make an array consisting of the names of the properties in the correct order.
 ```javascript
 var i;
 var properties = [